 Bridges play a vital role in regional NSW, supporting growth and development, as well as providing access to critical services such as hospitals and schools.
 These benefits and connections stimulate the economy and promote the social wellbeing of our communities.

 The aim of the Fixing Country Bridges Program is to create a new legacy for our local road network, enabling councils to replace hundreds of timber bridges in poor condition and better connect regional and rural communities.
-The program aims to reduce the maintenance and renewal burden on councils and improve accessibility for local and regional communities.

 Fixing Country Bridges Guidelines